 That’s pretty much all the Arabic language you will need to feel right at home, no matter where you travel.
 Next time you’re out at somebody house and they tell you (بيتي بيتك) bayti baytak (My home is your home if you translate from Arabic to English), now you can truly feel at home sweet home.

-We hope learning Arabic through kaleel.com will always make you feel at home.
+We hope learning Arabic through kaleela.com will always make you feel at home.
 After all, we consider you part of our Arabic language learning family.
-So, come on in, kick your off, download the kaleela Arabic language learning app, and join us in warm Arabic conversation in our home. bayti baytek!
+So, come on in, kick your off, download the Kaleela Arabic learning app, and join us in warm Arabic conversation in our home. bayti baytek!